GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: Related work

 \subsection{CNN-based models}

-In the early stages of CD, CNN-based models were widely used for extracting difference maps and features, primarily focusing on capturing local spatial information \cite{cnn,cnn3,cnn4}.
-For example, a symmetric convolutional coupling network called SCCN \cite{SCCN} employed unsupervised learning to optimize a coupling function based on heterogeneous images.
-It aimed to capture the intrinsic relationship and highlight the differences between the input images.
-Additionally, skip-connections were introduced in models like ReCNN \cite{ReCNN} to handle temporal connections in multitemporal data and extract rich spectral-spatial features.
-However, CNN-based methods have inherent limitations in modeling global dependencies and capturing comprehensive spatial-temporal information.
-These models are primarily focused on local regions and lack the ability to capture long-range relationships across the entire image.
-Therefore, CNN-based approaches may struggle to capture complex patterns and changes that occur over larger areas or have intricate spatial distributions.
+Conventional CNN-based models have been widely used for extracting difference maps and features, primarily focusing on capturing local spatial information \cite{cnn,zhang2023federated,zhang2019land}.
+For example, a symmetric convolutional coupling network called SCCN \cite{SCCN} employed unsupervised learning to optimize a coupling function based on heterogeneous images, aiming to capture the intrinsic relationship with emphasis on the difference between input images.
+In addition, skip-connections were introduced in \cite{ReCNN} to handle temporal connections in multi-temporal data while extracting rich spectral-spatial features.
+However, these CNN-based methods have inherent limitations in modeling global dependencies and capturing comprehensive spatial-temporal information as they primarily focus on local regions.
+As a result, these CNN-based models exhibit poor performance in capturing complex patterns and changes that occur over larger areas of intricate spatial distributions.